shawnferry/HOL7712-gitbook/setup/steps.md

 ### Restart your Shell

 1. We have modified the PATH and PROMPT for root's shell.
 We want these changes to take effect now.
+Run the following command:

   `exec zsh`